State Patrol: Robbinsdale Man Dies In Bloomington Motorcycle Crash

 Authorities responded to the crash just after 2 a.m. in the area of Interstate 494 and Highway 100.
 The State Patrol says a 2014 Harley Davidson motorcycle was heading from westbound I-494 to northbound Highway 100 when it crashed.

 Authorities say the motorcycle was the only vehicle involved.
-The name of the man has not been released.
+The victim was identified as Cory Ray Jones.